omundy/learn-javascript/javascript-1/1-0-introduction.md

 Students who complete this module will be able to:

+- Explain what Javascript can do.
-- Demonstrate how to run Javascript in a web browser (a web page, code playground, and console).
+- Run Javascript code in a web browser console and code playground.
 - List data types supported by Javascript.
-- Compare Javascript data, expressions, and statements.
+- Classify and demonstrate Javascript data types, expressions, and statements.

 </details>